ABevier/tsk/README.md

 ### futures
 The futures package provides a wrapper around an asynchronous computation.

-A channel and a goroutine are often used to acheive the same result, but there are differences.
+A channel and a goroutine are often used to achieve the same result, but there are differences.
 - A Future can be read by any number of go routines, a channel only provides the value once
 - A Future can be safely completed multiple times: only the first completion is used, subsequent completions are ignored silently, a channel will panic if written to when